Support-pl/ione/ione/server/README.md

 |                               | HYPERIVSOR_0(e.g. KVM)    | `OpenNebula host id`                      |
 | __CURRENCY_MAIN__             |                           | `$/€/etc... this will be shown to user`   |
 ---------------------------------------------------------------------------------------------------------

+### Important additions

+1. If you're using no Ansible, you should comment it in `/etc/one/ione.conf` in modules section

 Thanks for choosing us, contacts for support are in "Contacts" section at the start of this `README`